ntampellini/TSCoDe/README.md

 ## Usage

+    python tscode.py $complete

 ### Example

+### Input formatting
+TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.
+The program input can be any test file, formatted as:
+- wd

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds:
 - Two molecules, one reactive atom each - "string embed" (SN2 reactions)
 - Two molecules, one
 -
-### Input formatting
-TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.
-The program input can be any test file, formatted as:

 ### Keywords